yangzhongke/Zack.EFCore.Batch/README.md

 As for Sqlite users, please use: Install-Package Zack.EFCore.Batch.Sqlite

+As for Oracle users, please use: Install-Package Zack.EFCore.Batch.Oracle

  Step 2:
  Depending on the database, add the following code into OnConfiguring() method of your DbContext respectively.
 ```csharp